-Our readers have been kind enough to share new information, so we put together this update on how to get your Spanish non-lucrative visa application right.
+Our readers have been kind enough to share new information, so we put together an update on how to get your Spanish non-lucrative visa application right.
 Read it here: February 2019 Update -- Getting the Spanish Non-lucrative Visa Application Right

 Susan and I applied for Spanish non-lucrative residence visas at the San Francisco Consulate General on June 27, 2017.
 Thirteen days later we were notified that our visa applications had been approved.
 We were back in San Francisco on July 27 to pick up our visados and breathe a sigh of relief.